Ishan2364/NEXORA/README.md

 # Setup Environment Variables
 # Create a .env file in the root and add your key:
 echo "GROQ_API_KEY=gsk_your_key_here" > .env

+###3.
+Frontend Setup
+Bash

+# Open a new terminal in the project root
+npm install

+🏃‍♂️ Running the Application
+You need to run the Backend and Frontend simultaneously in two separate terminals.

+Terminal 1: Backend

+Bash

+uvicorn src.api:app --reload
+Server will start at: http://127.0.0.1:8000

+Terminal 2: Frontend

+Bash

+npm run dev
+App will start at: http://localhost:5173

+🧪 Demo Flow to Try
+Login: Use ID CUST001 (Password: any).

+Browse: Ask "Show me some red dresses."

+Buy: Say "I want to buy the first one."

+Loyalty: The agent will calculate your discount based on your tier.

+Pay: Choose UPI.
+Scan the QR code (or type "Done").

+Invoice: The agent will generate a digital receipt.

+Dashboard: Go to the Invoices tab to see your new permanent record.

+📂 Project Structure
+nexora-retail-agent/
+├── src/
+│   ├── agents/          # Worker definitions & Prompts
+│   ├── graph/           # LangGraph Workflow & State
+│   ├── tools/           # Python Tools (CRM, Inventory, Invoice)
+│   ├── api.py           # FastAPI Entry Point
+│   ├── App.jsx          # Main React UI
+│   └── index.css        # Royal Theme Styles
+├── data/                # JSON Mock Databases (Products, Users) ├── requirements.txt     # Python Dependencies
+└── README.md            # Documentation
+🛡️ License
+This project is licensed under the MIT License - see the LICENSE file for details.

+<p align="center"> Built with ❤️ by <b>Rocky</b> | Powered by <b>Groq & LangGraph</b> </p>